VOLUNTEER your time at a local shelter, soup kitchen, or charity organization as a way of putting PRAYERS into action! πΊπΈ

 Not sure how to LOVE the day?
 Weβve got a few interesting ideas to consider that may help get you started.

-Here are some activities you can do on National Day of PRAYER!
+Here are some activities you can do on the National Day of PRAYER!

 Attend a prayer service at your place of worship or a community center.
-Many churches and religious organizations host special services on this day, providing an opportunity for communal prayer and reflection.
+Many churches and religious organizations host special services on this day, providing communal prayer and reflection opportunities.

 Host a prayer gathering in your home, neighborhood, or workplace.
 Invite friends, family members, colleagues, and neighbors to join together in prayer for various needs, including the nation, communities, families, and personal intentions.